 You can also turn number fields into auto-number fields to create unique number values for every record.

 A currency value, e.g. "£10".
 If you're storing monetary values, you should use this field type as opposed to the more basic number type.

 A checkbox.
-In other systems, this may be referred to as a "boolean" field, which can be a little confusing.
-Just to clarify - the below values are interchangable:
+Can be checked or unchecked.
+In other systems, this may be referred to as a "boolean" field.

 A place in the world, usually used for addresses.
 For location fields, the following sub-fields can be entered:

 Additionally, location fields are automatically "geocoded", so you'll be able to see a map view of the address.

 It's possible to have 1 or more locations added in a single location field.
 You can also set a primary location.

 Unlike spreadsheets, databases are smart enough to create links between recrods.
 This is very useful for keeping your data clean and up-to-date, and to give you a bigger picture about how things relate to one another.